micheleangioni/support/README.md

 ## Introduction

-Support consists of a series of useful classes to ease development and the use of best practices and design patterns with [Laravel 4](http://laravel.com).
+Support consists of a series of useful classes to ease development and the use of best practices and design patterns with [Laravel 5](http://laravel.com).

 Part of this package has been highly inspired by the [culttt.com](http://culttt.com/) blog, which I highly recommend to both new and experienced developers since it focuses on a wide range of aspects with always interesting point of views and discussions.
 I have personally learned much from it.

 ## Installation

-Support can be installed through Composer, just include `"michele-angioni/support": "~1.2"` to your composer.json and run `composer update` or `composer install`.
+Support can be installed through Composer, just include `"michele-angioni/support": "~2.0"` to your composer.json and run `composer update` or `composer install`.

+If you are looking for the Laravel 4 version, check the [1.0 branch](https://github.com/micheleangioni/support/tree/1.0) and its documentation.

 ## Modules summary